• facebook

 How to Disable the Conditional Policy on the Azure Portal?

-To remove the Conditional Access policy from all devices, it must be disabled in the Azure portal.
-Here are the steps to follow:
+The Conditional Access policy must be disabled on the Azure portal if you want to remove the policy from all devices.
+Here are the steps to follow.

 1. Access Azure Portal using your credentials, click Azure Active Directory and tap on Security.